Skip to main content

 The second level of certification offered by the CSCCa is the Master Strength & Conditioning Coach (MSCC), which is undoubtedly the highest honor that can be achieved as a strength & conditioning coach.
 It represents professionalism, knowledge, experience, expertise, as well as longevity in the field.

-Once an individual has been a full-time, collegiate and/or professional strength & conditioning coach for a minimum of 12 years, he/she is eligible to become a Master Strength & Conditioning Coach (MSCC).
+Once an individual has been a full-time, collegiate and/or professional strength & conditioning coach for a minimum of 12 years (144 months), he/she is eligible to become a Master Strength & Conditioning Coach (MSCC).

-In addition, individuals must first meet the following criteria:
+Individuals must first meet the following criteria:

-Active CSCCa member Be an active member of the Collegiate Strength & Conditioning Coaches association (CSCCa).
+Be an active member of the Collegiate Strength & Conditioning Coaches association (CSCCa).
 Be current on your annual membership dues.

 Strength & Conditioning Coach Certified (SCCC)